afroisalreadyinu/django-drapes/readme.rst

 - verify_post_: Validate and process POST requests
 - render_with_: Render a dictionary with a template or json

-There are also two template tags you can use:
+There are also two template tags which can be used in combination with these decorators:

 - if_allowed_: Display content depending on user permissions
 - modelview_: Output a model view